sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :returns: the Distance RMSD Test score

-.. function:: CreateDistanceList(reference, radius);
+.. function:: CreateDistanceList(reference, radius)
-.. function:: CreateDistanceListFromMultipleReferences(reference_list, tolerance_list, sequence_separation, radius);
+.. function:: CreateDistanceListFromMultipleReferences(reference_list, tolerance_list, sequence_separation, radius)

   Both these functions create lists of distances to be checked during a Local Distance Difference Test (see description of the functions above).